 The World Wide Web Consortium (W3C) wants to help users control how their personal data is managed.
 It is designing controls to shield personal data and reveal when sites do not honour privacy requests.
 The W3C now wants users, browser makers and businesses to help finish and implement the specifications.
 "Users have the feeling they are being being tracked and some users have privacy concerns and would like to solve them," said Dr Matthias Schunter from IBM who chairs the W3C group drawing up the Do Not Track technologies.

+Co-ordination The working group is defining software specifications that will: "Currently websites need to implement all these different protocols," he said.
+Anonymity tools.
+Phone carriers sell personal data.
 NEW YORK (CNNMoney) -- Your phone company knows where you live, what websites you visit, what apps you download, what videos you like to watch, and even where you are.
-Now, some have begun selling that valuable information to the highest bidder.